Force over Distance: Chapter 28

 Scott nodded.
 He gathered his bowl and cup.
 “We were just finishing up, right airman?”

 Wray slid into Scott’s seat.
 It was the end of the meal shift, and the place had pretty well emptied out.
 She leaned forward.
-“Colonel, frankly, my position within the IOA has become unstable.
+“Colonel, my position within the IOA has become unstable.
 I—they blindsided me with the communications stone swap.
-I can’t attend all the meetings.
-I’m not there to see facial expressions, hear the water cooler talk.
+I can’t attend all the meetings, I’m not there to see facial expressions, hear the water cooler talk.
 In some ways, I’m indispensable to them.
-In other ways—I’m just the fulcrum between the command team on Destiny and the IOA on Earth.”
+In other ways—I’m just the fulcrum between the command teams on Destiny and Earth.”

 Young looked at her from under his eyebrows.
 “I don’t wanna hear that.”